descope/terraform-provider-descope/docs/raw/applications/saml.md

 - Type: `list` of `string`

-// Specify a list of allowed ACS callback URLS.
+A list of allowed ACS callback URLS.
 This configuration is used when the default ACS URL value is unreachable.
 Supports wildcards.